computational-expression/lab01/writing/reflection.md

 ### Future IoT Improvements

 TODO: If you had more time, what additional sensor features would you add?
-How might you use the conditional statements we're learning next week to make smarter sensor decisions?
+How might you use the conditional statements we're learning next to make smarter sensor decisions?

-## 5. Bridge to Next Week: Real Hardware with Pico 2W
+## 5. Bridge to Next Lab: Real Hardware with Pico 2W

 ### Preparing for Physical Sensors